gyjong/cg/README.md

 | Date       | Version                  | Description                                                       |
 |------------|--------------------------|-------------------------------------------------------------------|
 | 2024-08-05 | containergenie 0.15      | Initial release for google api competition                        |

+## 🏃 Getting Started with ContainerGenie.ai

+1. Set up the environment:
+   Run `poetry install --no-root`

+2. Configure API keys:
+   - Rename `.env_sample` to `.env`
+   - Open `.env` and input the required API keys:
+     GOOGLE_API_KEY="YOUR_API_KEY"
+     TAVILY_API_KEY="YOUR_API_KEY"
+     OPENAI_API_KEY="YOUR_API_KEY"

+3. Launch the application:
+   Execute `streamlit run containergenie.py`

+## 👩🏻‍💻👩🏻‍💻 Project Team
+Product Management, Design Pattern, and Architecture: Kenny Jung Kenny Jung led the product management and was responsible for designing the architecture and applying design patterns across the application.
+His expertise ensured that the project aligned with user needs and technical best practices.

+Business Flow Engineering: KyoungJong Yoon, YongJae Chae KyoungJong Yoon and YongJae Chae were instrumental in developing the business flow engineering for the project.
+Their work focused on optimizing business processes to ensure the smooth integration of the AI components within the overall business strategy.

+LLM, LangChain, LangGraph, and RAG Framework Engineering: Jungwon Yoon, Kyoungpyoo Ham Jungwon Yoon and Kyoungpyoo Ham specialized in the engineering of the LLM (Large Language Model), LangChain, LangGraph, and Retrieval-Augmented Generation (RAG) frameworks.
+Their contributions were crucial in developing the Agentic Workflow application, leveraging these technologies to build a highly effective and scalable AI solution.

 ## Copyright (c) 2024 Tongyang Systems.